Updated June 15, 2017

 How many of your matches have ancestors from Russia or Ukraine?

-I have 97 matches with ancestors from Russia.
+I have 150 matches with ancestors from Russia and 29 matches with ancestors from Ukraine.
 Several of them do not have birth towns or regions for their ancestors.
-The filter could not find matches with ancestors from Ukraine but there are a few.

 How close are your matches?

 I have 11 4th-6th cousin matches.
 The rest are listed as 5th to 8th.
 Results will vary for everyone.

 Do you have matches with people from Russia and Ukraine?

 I have noticed a few matches from Russia but I am not sure about Ukrainian matches.
 Ancestry DNA doesn’t send its kits to Russia and Ukraine but people there are finding ways to obtain the kits and send them back to the USA.
 Some Russians and Ukrainians could have friends who can order the tests and then the Russians and Ukrainians take the tests during visits.